evangrinalds/DS-Unit-3-Sprint-3-Productization-and-Cloud/studyguide.md

 - [ ] The database should have the following following columns as a minimum: id (integer), name (string), and max_players (integer)
 ## Questions of Understanding
 1. What line of code establishes what database should be used for your application?
+@app.config_sqlalchemy

 2. How do we define our table, what columns are going to be in it, and what those column datatypes are?

+When you create a class, that's the schema for the table.

+DB.session.query table as the argument

 3. How do we make a query to our database?
 # HTML Templates